KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

     Important: This dummy instance will prevent KOPS delete cluster, so to clean resources before deleting cluster: detach the sg nodes.knowdev.k8s.local → detach and delete knowdev-efs-access → terminate the instance

-    Note: While the files are being copied, you can run the following:
+    Note: While the files are being copied, you can perform the following operations as per the instructions below up to and not including "Deploy KnowEnG Platform", i.e. :

       1. Choose one of your worker nodes and label it with "has-dns=true"
       2. Helm install nginx-controller